apurva1112/eyetracking/README.md

 4. opencv-contrib-python  -  v3.4.2.17
 5. pygame                 -  v1.9.4
 6. scpiy                  -  v1.1.0

+1. You can download the dlib's pre trained shape detector from here: http://dlib.net/files/shape_predictor_68_face_landmarks.dat.bz2

+2. This code is somewhat implementation of this paper: https://pdfs.semanticscholar.org/81d5/c4b49fe17aaa3af837745cafdedb066a067d.pdf

 # Documentation
 Inside the while loop, the webcam continuously captures images, the eye image processing is done and the required actions are carried out.
 The line "time.sleep(1.0)" ensures that a single image is captured in every 2 seconds.
 If this is not done, the white pupil locator on image will be unstable.
 The functions sound_alarm_on(path) and sound_alarm_off() are used to play and stop the alarm respectively when called.